nelson6e65/phpdoc-vuepress/README.md

 Template for generating your PHP API documentation in a pretty VuePress format.

-This package provides a **phpDocumentor** template to generates the API documentation of your code to be integrated in a nice looking [VuePress](https://vuepress.vuejs.org) project.
+This package provides a **phpDocumentor** template to generate the API documentation of your code to be integrated in a nice looking [VuePress](https://vuepress.vuejs.org) project.

 > Only tested with the default theme of VuePress.